Blueprint-Finance/concrete-docs/docs/Overview/our-solution.md

 sidebar_position: 1
 ---

-Our solution offers three distinct levels of protection for users with varying needs: **Concrete Borrow**, **Concrete Lite**, and **Concrete Protect**.
+Our solution offers three distinct levels of protection for users with varying needs:

+* **Concrete Borrow**
+* **Concrete Lite**
+* **Concrete Protect**

 ## 1. Concrete Borrow (Base Level)

-At the base level, **Concrete Borrow** provides users with access to the best lending rates across multiple money markets like **Aave**, **Radiant**, **Silo**, and **Compound**.
-Users can borrow funds by supplying collateral, and the protocol optimizes their loan by choosing the most favorable rate.
-This is the most straightforward way to access liquidity, without additional protection from liquidation.
-However, users are still subject to the standard liquidation penalties (e.g., 5-15%) from the money market.
+At the core, **Concrete Borrow** gives users access to optimal lending rates across leading DeFi money markets, such as **Aave**, **Radiant**, **Silo**, and **Compound**.
+By supplying collateral, users can borrow funds with Concrete's algorithm automatically selecting the most favorable rate across multiple platforms.
+While this method offers straightforward access to liquidity, it leaves borrowers exposed to the standard liquidation penalties (typically 5-15%) set by the underlying money market.

-- **Best Rate Optimization**: Concrete scans multiple DeFi lending markets to ensure borrowers get the best rate available on their selected chain.
+- **Rate Optimization**: Concrete ensures borrowers get the most competitive rate available by scanning multiple DeFi lending markets.
-- **Accessible Lending Markets**: Initially focusing on **Aave**, Concrete aims to expand to other protocols such as **Radiant** and **Compound** for future versions.
+- **Lending Market Access**: While initially focusing on **Aave**, future updates plan to integrate other major protocols, including **Radiant** and **Compound**.

 ## 2. Concrete Lite (Default Protection)

-For users who want an extra layer of protection, **Concrete Lite** is applied by default for supported assets (although users can opt out). **Concrete Lite** helps foreclose loans before full liquidation, reducing the penalties borrowers would otherwise face.
-This service charges a smaller foreclosure fee (3.5%) compared to the typical fees charged by lending markets (5-15%).
+For users who want an extra layer of protection, **Concrete Lite** is applied by default for supported assets (with the option to opt out if desired).
+This feature proactively manages positions, closing loans before full liquidation is triggered, significantly reducing penalties.
+It charges a smaller foreclosure fee (3.5%) compared to the typical fees charged by lending markets (5-15%).

 By acting before liquidation triggers, Concrete Lite helps users retain more of their collateral.

-- **Automatic Foreclosure**: Concrete Lite automatically forecloses a loan before liquidation occurs, saving users from higher penalties imposed by the lending market.
-- **Lower Fees**: Instead of paying up to 15% in liquidation fees, users are only charged a 3.5% fee by Concrete Lite, offering significant savings.

 ## 3. Concrete Protect (Enhanced Protection)

-Concrete Protect adds a further layer of security by offering **credit lines** that protect users from liquidation even when their collateral depreciates.
-This service is on top of Concrete Lite, enhancing the loan's LTV (Loan-to-Value) ratio by injecting credit into the position when necessary.
-Users can purchase protection in **tranches**, with each tranche providing additional liquidation buffers.
-If all tranches are used up, Concrete ensures that any remaining assets are returned to the user in good standing, preventing them from being wiped out.
+Concrete Protect enhances security by offering **credit lines** that improve the loan's LTV (Loan-to-Value) ratio, protecting users from liquidation when collateral value falls.
+This layer of protection is added on top of Concrete Lite and deploys capital in **tranches**, each providing an extra buffer against liquidation.
+If all protection tranches are exhausted, Concrete ensures a more favorable exit by returning any remaining assets, minimizing the impact of liquidation.

-- **Protection in Tranches**: Concrete Protect allows users to buy protection in multiple tranches, deploying extra capital to cover any further depreciation.
+- **Tranche-Based Protection**: Users can buy multiple tranches of protection, with each tranche activating additional capital to prevent liquidation.
-- **Credit Lines to Improve LTV**: By using Concrete Protect, users get access to credit lines that boost their LTV, minimizing the risk of liquidation.
+- **Boosted LTV**: Concrete Protect enhances LTV by injecting credit, reducing the likelihood of liquidation.
-- **Final Liquidation Protection**: Even if the collateral drops through all protection levels, Concrete ensures a more favorable exit than typical liquidation, returning remaining assets to the user.
+- **Exit Protection**: Even if all protections are used, Concrete ensures remaining assets are returned in better standing than typical liquidation.

 ## Examples